 2. Emergency Fund

 Create an emergency fund to provide a financial safety net for unforeseen expenses like car repairs or medical bills.
-This proactive measure ensures financial security by protecting against unexpected financial strains and facilitating a smoother path towards financial objectives.
+This proactive measure ensures financial security by protecting against unexpected financial strains and facilitating a smoother path toward financial objectives.

 3. Financial Health Strategy